Below are frequently-asked questions regarding the REX Pharmacy Residency program:

 What distinguishes UNC REX Hospital’s PGY1 Residency from other programs?

 The Pharmacy Department at UNC REX serves diverse practice areas within a decentralized pharmacy model.
 We have an extensive Pharmacy Services presence in the emergency department and multiple oncology pharmacies.
+Our program also offers several ICU opportunities.
 UNC REX is an innovative hospital with an entrepreneurial spirit that is always looking for the best way to provide care for its patients.

 What clinical experiences are available?